SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

 ### Multiline unstructured logs with HTTP sources

 By default, the Helm Chart sends data to Sumo using the OpenTelemetry Protocol (OTLP), and therefore uses the [OTLP Source][otlp_source].
-However, if you've chosen to use a [plain Http Source][http_source] by setting `sumologic.logs.source_type` to `http`, be aware that this source does not support client-side multiline parsing for logs in `text` format.
+However, if you've chosen to use a [plain HTTP Source][http_source] by setting `sumologic.logs.source_type` to `http`, be aware that this source does not support client-side multiline parsing for logs in `text` format.
 You'll need to do multiline detection in the source itself.
 This can be set up in the Helm Chart configuration the following way:

 ```yaml
 sumologic: